Performing SQL, Hive and Impala queries#

 Verify that reading results completed successfully.

 When using the iter_rows() method, and the iterator stops returning rows, there is no way to tell whether there are no more rows because the query didn’t return more rows, or because an error in the query, or in the fetching of its results, happened.
-You should thus call verify() after the iterator is done, because it will raise an Expcetion if an error happened.
+You should thus call verify() after the iterator is done, because it will raise an Exception if an error happened.

 Raises: